 When reading this section, please keep in mind that the aim is to give you an idea of the range of content that could be included in a resolution and does not mean that this content is always included in a resolution.
-It also aims to serve as a guideline on how to decide the order in which to include content when drafting a resolution or merging content from different resolutions on the same agenda item.
+It also aims to serve as a guideline on what to include when drafting a resolution or merging content from different resolutions on the same agenda item.